Rep. Herrell warns of 'flawed' Afghan refugee vetting process after alleged attacks

 New Mexico Rep. Yvette Herrell has called for DHS OIG to investigate resettlement process

-Rep Yvette Herrell, R-N.M., is warning of a "flawed" Afghan refugee vetting process and calling for more answers about what is being done to keep the American people safe after a number of alleged crimes committed by Afghan refugees at military bases.
+Rep. Yvette Herrell, R-N.M., is warning of a "flawed" Afghan refugee vetting process and calling for more answers about what is being done to keep the American people safe after a number of alleged crimes committed by Afghan refugees at military bases.

 "We already know there's weakness in the vetting process and the screenings, and we want to make sure as this continues, we can make sure the American people can feel safe and secure about the entire process," Herrell told Fox News in an interview.